yuddim/deepSegmentationTool/README.md

 For training mode you need two folders:
 1) Training folder with images
-2) Markup folder with grayscale masked images, txt-files or xml-files
+2) Markup folder with grayscale masked images, txt-files or xml-files Files in training folder and markup folder must have the same names, for example

+        /train_img/img1.jpg
+        /train_markup/img1.xml

 **Fragment of masked image (255 - pixel of object, 0 - background pixel)**